 Morning is a sacred time.
 Our habits and mindset in the early hours really set the tone for the rest of the day.
-In celebration of our new Rise & Grind Bars, we asked some of the EPIC Ambassadors what their morning routines look like.
+We asked some of the EPIC Ambassadors what their morning routines look like.

 James Hobart – Legendary CrossFit Athlete & Coach